pc2/cp2k_submatrix_eval/evaluation/hardware_accel/README.md

 Thus, the steps are as follows:

-1. Compile CP2K from https://github.com/pc2/cp2k/tree/fc11aca067bdf33a249456b22cc6d3f81ad60235 using the architecture file arch/Linux-x86-64-intel.psmp
+1. Compile CP2K from revision fc11aca067bdf33a249456b22cc6d3f81ad60235 of the provided repository using the architecture file arch/Linux-x86-64-intel.psmp
 2. Export the sparse matrix from CP2K.
 3. Generate the submatrix from the exported sparse matrix for use in the GPU-based and FPGA-based code.

 ## Details for Step 1.
-Instructions on how to compile CP2K can be found at https://github.com/pc2/cp2k/blob/sc_eval/INSTALL.md.
+Instructions on how to compile CP2K can be found in the INSTALL.md file within the cp2k tree.
 The export of the matrices has been performed on a CPU-node of Noctua.
 Thus, we have used CP2K only on the CPU-Nodes of Noctua.

 ## Details for Step 2.